icholy/Snoop.js/README.md

 Snoop.js
 ========

-> This tool will log all function invocations on an object.
+> This tool will log all method invocations on an object.

 ``` js